techpines/bone.io/README.md

 * bone.router.middleware.session
 * bone.router.middleware.authenticate

-# Mounts
+# Templates

-To use mounts, you need to set your templates.
-To set templates for bone, you need to do the following:
+To set templates for bone.io, you need to do the following:

 ```js
 bone.templates = {